begin-again/begin-again/README.md

 ## Hi there 👋

-I'm a full stack developer with expertise in NodeJS, Angular, Gulp, git, training, among other talents.
+I'm a full stack developer with expertise in NodeJS, Vue, Gulp, git, training, among other talents.
 Love NodeJS and the command-line.
 Prefer test driven design.

 ### want to work with